HuiyingZz/NDDPlus/NDD+.md

 The main page of NDDPlus wiki.
-Directs you to each part of the guide by sidebar.
+Directs you to each part of the NDD Speedrun guide by sidebar.

 # Presets of builds: